erfan-mtzv/Pediatric-Sleep-Apnea-SpO2-Analysis/README.md

    - Upload pretrained weights from `./Models` for each fold.

 2. **Evaluate Model Performance**:
-   - Run evaluations on cross-validation data with metrics like accuracy, precision, and recall.
+   - Run evaluations on cross-validation data with metrics like 4-class accuracy, RMSE, and R².

 3. **Attention Score Visualization**:
    - Load `.pth` weights for CNN-BiGRU-Attention in PyTorch.